holomodular/ServiceBricks/README.md

 * [ServiceBricks-Notification](https://github.com/holomodular/ServiceBricks-Notification): Notification and delivery of emails and SMS messages.
 * [ServiceBricks-Security](https://github.com/holomodular/ServiceBricks-Security): Authentication, authorization, and application security with JWT bearer token support for multi-application deployments.

-## Notes from the Author (5/17/2024)

-### System Status: Semi-Stable

-* The latest release v1.0.6 is working well with InMemory providers.
-There are some issues with the notification microservice using Postgres, Sqlite and SqlServer when processing notifymessages in the background task.
-Fixes will be coming this weekend.
-* The new website (ServiceBricks.com) is not currently working.
-Coming Soon!
-* Start a discussion if you need any help.

 ## About